Student Conduct

 In some cases, organizational officers or members also may be charged with individual violations related to the original incident involving the organization, in separate proceedings.

-Because conduct records of student organizations are not protected by the Family Educational Rights and Privacy Act (FERPA), any individual is entitled to learn the results of conduct actions taken against student organizations as long as those disclosures do not compromise the privacy of any individual student’s education record.
+Conduct records of student organizations are not protected by the Family Educational Rights and Privacy Act (FERPA).
+Any individual is entitled to learn the results of conduct actions taken against student organizations as long as those disclosures do not compromise the privacy of any individual student’s education record.
 In such situations, individual student names will be removed.

 5. Due Process and Resolution